co-cart/co-cart/readme.txt

 == Description ==

-### Speed up your WooCommerce store by going headless
+### Decoupling Made Easy for WooCommerce

 **Is your store slow?
-Looking to decouple away from WordPress?** [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) saves you countless hours of developing your own REST API to decouple WooCommerce.
-It provides a developer-friendly, out the box solution that is customizable to your requirements allowing you to build a headless store without limitations imposed by a WordPress theme—it's that simple.
+Looking to decouple away from WordPress?** [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) is a free REST API with all you need to decouple your WooCommerce store, build in any web framework, literally everything can be customized and saves you countless hours.

 #### What is WooCommerce?